asz4817/IgBlastN-Sequence-Classification/README.md

 #### separate.py:
-This code runs the entire program on the inputted fasta file to parse through every sequence and determine if it is a human or mouse sequence.
+This program combines the code written in human.py, mouse.py, and splitFast.py to parse through every sequence of the inputted fasta file and determine if the sequence corresponds to human or mouse DNA.
 The output of this code is two fasta files, KI and mVH, which contains only human and only mouse sequences from the original file respectively.

 #### human.py and mouse.py:
 These codes will return a human_identities.csv or mouse_identities.csv, which you can then analyze in Excel.